 They worked together at Oklahoma State University, in Stillwater, OK, where I grew up.

-I feel blessed to have grown up surrounded by science and politics.
+I feel blessed to have grown up in such an enriching environment.

-My parents were masters at instilling a love of science, nature and curiosity into all of us kids.
+My parents were masters at instilling a love of knowledge and a never-ending curiosity into all of us kids.
 (There were four; I was the youngest.)

 Our house was full of books and the joys of learning.
 We read the encyclopaedia for fun, dang it!

 I grew up with the core belief that intellectual curiosity was one of the most worthy of all human traits.
 Sound reasoning based on established fact was essential to all manner of thought and discourse, or so we were taught in the Grula household.

 Today, I am routinely amazed at the world’s lack of sound reasoning based on established fact derived from well observed empirical evidence.
 I am mortified by how many people feel disdain for science.
 But the earth is not flat.
 The moon landing wasn’t fake.

 Today, facts are often thrown out the window in favor of wild speculation and agenda-driven lies.
 I feel like a large part of the blame for this lies with the sorry state of our news media.
 I worked in the news media for about 20 years, so have a lot of experience with this issue.